AnyBody/anybody-tutorial/Muscle_modeling/lesson5.rst

 Calibration
 -----------
-**Note:** This section describes calibration of muscle-tendon units briefly; for more details and more examples, please refer to :doc:`*Inverse Dyanmics of Muscle Systems: Calibration* <../MuscleRecruitment/lesson_calibration>`.
+**Note:** This section describes calibration of muscle-tendon units briefly; for more details and more examples, please refer to :doc:`Inverse Dyanmics of Muscle Systems: Calibration <../MuscleRecruitment/lesson_calibration>`.

-One of the practical challenges in working with detailed muscle models in complex musculoskeletal systems is the dependency on defined tendon length, Lt0.
+One of the practical challenges in working with detailed muscle models in complex musculoskeletal systems is the dependency on defined fiber and tendon length (i.e. Lf0 and Lt0, respectively).
+These are input to the model but they must match accurately to the operation range of the model, which governed by the skeletal structure.
+The challenge is to make matching skeletal and muscle parameters, also when the model is scaled to match different anthropometrics.

 A brief experiment with our model can reveal where the difficulty lies.
 In the model we have just investigated, the activity of Muscle2 has the following development over the movement: